-9 Further, as he attests, driving for Uber put him in a vulnerable position to contract the coronavirus, as his job requires him to "frequently pick up riders at the airport" and other high risk locations - including from the Biogen conference that recorded a high number of confirmed coronavirus infections - that he felt he could not decline without risking deactivation.
+Further, as he attests, driving for Lyft put him in a vulnerable position to contract the coronavirus, as his job requires him to "frequently pick up riders at the airport" and other high risk locations - including from the Biogen conference that recorded a high number of confirmed coronavirus infections - that he felt he could not decline without risking deactivation.
 Id. ¶¶ 5-6.

-10 Leodonis (like El Koussa) suspects he was infected with the coronavirus from Uber passengers, specifically from picking up a passenger from the Biogen conference or from other high risk locations (such as the airport or University of Massachusetts - Boston, where a student had a confirmed case of COVID-19).
+Leodonis (like El Koussa) suspects he was infected with the coronavirus from Lyft passengers, specifically from picking up a passenger from the Biogen conference or from other high risk locations (such as the airport or University of Massachusetts - Boston, where a student had a confirmed case of COVID-19).
 Id. ¶ 6.
-While Leodonis felt a social responsibility to stop driving in order to prevent the spread of the virus, he was simply unable to stop driving due to financial straits created by Uber's lack of state-mandated paid sick leave (just as he was similarly unable to be selective about his passengers because he was afraid Uber would deactivate his account if he rejected too many rides).
+While Leodonis felt a social responsibility to stop driving in order to prevent the spread of the virus, he was simply unable to stop driving due to financial straits created by Lyft's lack of state-mandated paid sick leave (just as he was similarly unable to be selective about his passengers because he was afraid Lyft would deactivate his account if he rejected too many rides).
 Id. ¶¶ 6-10.

-11 In recognition of the threat to public health as a result of employers denying paid sick leave during this pandemic, last week Congress passed emergency federal legislation to provide paid sick leave to some employees.
+In recognition of the threat to public health as a result of employers denying paid sick leave during this pandemic, last week Congress passed emergency federal legislation to provide paid sick leave to some employees.
 See Emergency Paid Sick Leave Act, H.R.
-6201 - 2, 116^{th} Congress § 5101 (2020).
-However, the federal Act will not cover Uber drivers if they are not
+6201 - 2, 116th Congress § 5101 (2020).
+However, the federal Act will not cover Lyft drivers if they are not

 This Court should adjudicate this emergency motion forthwith and grant the motion for a preliminary injunction.
-Plaintiff filed an earlier motion for preliminary injunction, which the Court denied.
+On Friday, March 20, 2020, the Court denied Plaintiffs' earlier motion for preliminary injunction.
 Dkt.
-41. Plaintiff describes below why the instant motion should nevertheless be granted.
-First, Plaintiff notes that M.G.L. c.
-149 § 150 permits him to seek injunctive relief on behalf of himself and all others similarly situated - regardless of whether the injunction he seeks qualifies as "public injunctive relief".12 Second, Plaintiff has met the standard for a preliminary injunction to issue pursuant to Fed.
+88. Plaintiffs describe below why the instant motion should nevertheless be granted.
+First, Plaintiffs note that M.G.L. c.
+149 § 150 permits them to seek injunctive relief on behalf of themselves and all others similarly situated - regardless of whether the injunction they seek qualifies as "public injunctive relief".
+Second, Plaintiffs have met the standard for a preliminary injunction to issue pursuant to Fed.
 R. Civ.
 P. Rule 65.
-Indeed, the emergency presented by the current crisis creates much more stark grounds for an immediate order than were presented in Plaintiff's prior request for preliminary injunction.
+Indeed, the emergency presented by the current crisis creates much more stark grounds for an immediate order than were presented in Plaintiffs' prior request for preliminary injunction.

-First, as Plaintiff has previously briefed (and reincorporate here by reference), see Dkt.
-4 at 12-16, Plaintiff can easily show a likelihood of success on the merits of their misclassification claim, as Uber will be unable to carry its burden under Prong B of the conjunctive, three-pronged "ABC" test that Massachusetts requires alleged employers to prove in order to justify independent contractor status for their workers.
+First, as Plaintiffs have previously briefed (and reincorporate here by reference), see Dkt.
+4 at 12-16, Plaintiffs can easily show a likelihood of success on the merits of their misclassification claim, as Lyft will be unable to carry its burden under Prong B of the conjunctive, three-pronged "ABC" test that Massachusetts requires alleged employers to prove in order to justify independent contractor status for their workers.
 See M.G.L. c.
-149 § 148B(a)(2).13 As Plaintiff recognized as employees and because of the exemption for large employers.
-Liss-Riordan Decl. \P 2, 13.
+149 § recognized as employees and because of the exemption for large employers.
+Liss-Riordan Decl. ¶ 2, 13.
 The state of emergency that led Congress to take this historic action only further confirms the need for immediate enforcement of any state law protections already in place.